badgateway666/Telegram2MQTT/README.md

-# Dockerized Telegram Bot
+# Telegram2MQTT

 Planned features:
+- Let user subscribe and publish to mqtt via telegram
-		- Send notification to user on some event
+- Send notification to user on new msg on topic
 - Configurable by environment vars
-		- Send pictures to user on request
 - Provide statusinfo on request
-		- Support multiple event sources
+- Support multiple parallel users
-		- Extendable with new functions without changing existing ones
+- Store state persistently
+- Ability to hook custom functions into sends/receives

 See https://github.com/python-telegram-bot/python-telegram-bot